Please contact CMH and put a deposit down for this trip:

 This course is set out of Revelstoke, B.C. with Canadian Mountain Holiday Heliskiing, CMH.
 Join us and learn how to manage medical emergencies in the mountains during the winter.
 Not only will we offer a great education, but you will also be able to enjoy skiing the legendary light snow of the Selkirk and Monashee Mountain Ranges via helicopter transportation.
 We provide an unmatched, multi-disciplinary approach to winter wilderness medicine and mountain rescue with a focus on companion rescue and improvised rescue skills.

-01/29/2020: Group meets for breakfast then immediate following there is a two hour bus ride to Revelstoke Regent Inn.
-Welcome introduction, assign groups then lunch followed by afternoon of heliskiing.
+1/27/2021: Group meets for breakfast then immediately hops on a two hour bus ride to Revelstoke Regent Inn.
+We do introductions and assign groups.
+When have lunch and go heliskiing for the afternoon.
 Apres Ski following skiing every day.
 Entire group dinner.

 Learn practical wilderness medicine skills in an outdoor environment